Flank/mirror-goog-studio-main/bazel/sdk/README.md

 This file will be used to update and download SDK components.
 For future maintainers, please keep it up to date if you need to add any new SDK packages.

+The `remote-sdk-packages` file works similarly, but for the remote SDK packages.

 ## Filtering SDKs